CryptoWallet-io/cryptowalletSDK/README.md

 The cryptowallet PHP SDK allows easy communication with the cryptowallet api.

+#To install the SDK run

+        composer require crypto-wallet-io/cryptowallet-sdk

-To instantiate the client
+#To instantiate the client

         $cryptowallet = new CryptoWallet($apiKey);

-To produce a gateway for your method
+#To produce a gateway for your method

         $cryptowallet->client->gateway = new CardGateway($cryptowallet);

+#Example code

-Examples can be found in the example folder
+Example code can be found in the 'Example' folder

-To install run
+to install

+        $ cd Example
-        composer require crypto-wallet-io/cryptowallet-sdk
+        $ composer install